tulgakagan/YouTube-bot/README.md

    - If you set `TRANSCRIBER = "assemblyai"` in `utils/config.py`, insert your key in `config.ASSEMBLYAI_API_KEY` or set `export ASSEMBLYAI_API_KEY=yourkey` as an environment variable.

 6. **Vosk Model** (Optional):
-   - If you choose `TRANSCRIBER = "vosk"`, download a Vosk model and place it in `config.VOSK_DIRECTORY`.
+   - If you choose `TRANSCRIBER = "vosk"`, download a Vosk model from [Download Vosk Model](alphacephei.com/vosk/models) and place it in `config.VOSK_DIRECTORY`.
 Make sure to set the correct path in `utils/config.py`.

 ---